SQL Params

 The following parameter styles are supported by both in_style and out_style:

 • For all named styles the parameter keys must be valid Python identifiers.
 They cannot start with a digit.
-This is to help preven incorrectly matching common strings such as date-times.
+This is to help prevent incorrectly matching common strings such as date-times.

 Named styles: